jlgerber/cpp_happy_fun_time/session_10/session10.md

 ## Move Semantics

 Often times, one would like to avoid creating unnecessary copies of data.
 This can happen for a variety of reasons, including returning from functions, aggregation (this+that), etc. Move semantics allow you to move a value from one scope to another cheaply.
 It is only applicable to types which manage memory internally.

 ### move constructor
 The move constructor is similar to the copy constructor, except that it takes a non-const rvalue reference.
+For it to work with stl containers, it also has to be declared as `noexcept`. ( see example). `noexcept` means that if an exception gets thrown in the method, your whole program will shut down immediately.
+Why does the STL demand this of you?
+The authors are Jerks.
+Also, the move constructor makes a strong guarantee that the transaction will result in a complete transfer of state from one object to another; this guarantee cannot be satisfied should an exception be raised during the execution.
+So, we instruct the compiler, via `noexcept`, to shut down should one occur.

 ```
 Example {